Rogue Valley Genealogical Society Board Meeting Minutes

 - Membership—No report.
 Margaret Clark-Mayfield is on vacation.
 Katie Haugsenoted that we are holding at 701 members.
 The Board noted that it would like to have deceased members shown on this report each month.

 - Technology—Rich Miles noted that the server is not down—it is working.
 They are changing the way we access it.
 Rich has added the non-members who took our classes to our mailing list.
 He noted that if people unsubscribe from Constant Contact, they will not be able to get Zoom links for our classes.
 Pat Jenkins noticed that we have two Facebook pages.
 Rich is aware of this problem—someone quite some time ago started a Facebook page for our Society and we are unable to remove it because we do not have the password.

 - Publicity—No report

 - eNews—Deadline is the 20th of the month.
-Rich Miles.
-The eNews is in need of articles.
-If you have something of interest, please submit it to firstname.lastname@example.org.
+Rich Miles reminded us that the eNews is in need of articles.
+If you have something of interest, please submit it to email@example.com.

 - The Rogue Digger—submit papers to Cara Davis-Jacobson.
 Cara is getting close to putting out the next issue.
+Anne Billeter said to make sure to read the article by Dave Horton in the current issue.
 If you know of anyone who has an article that could be used in this publication, please let Kim Thurman know.